Skip to content

 Lint ubuntu-24.04

-The build pipelines install dependencies (Boost, spdlog, fmt, GoogleTest/GMock, and the platform MPI — OpenMPI on Linux and macOS, MS-MPI via MSYS2 on Windows), build with CMake and Make, then run the full test suite via CTest.
+The C++ build pipelines install dependencies (hwloc, Boost, spdlog, fmt, GoogleTest/GMock, and the platform MPI — OpenMPI on Linux and macOS, MS-MPI via MSYS2 on Windows), build with CMake across the multiprocessing: [ON, OFF] matrix, then run the full test suite via CTest.
+Each PR also builds the gempba-examples tree against the freshly built library, so the install / gempbaConfig.cmake / exported-headers chain is exercised on every change.
 Flaky tests (prefixed FLAKY_) are retried up to three times.
 A JUnit XML report is published as a workflow artifact after each run.

-The Lint pipeline runs clang-format-21 (format check) and clang-tidy-18 (static analysis) against all first-party sources.
+The Lint pipeline runs clang-format-22 (format check) and clang-tidy-22 (static analysis) against all first-party sources.

-• Ubuntu: produces a .deb and publishes it to a GPG-signed APT repository hosted on GitHub Pages
+• Ubuntu: .deb packages (libgempba-dev, libgempba-mpi-dev) published to a GPG-signed APT repository on GitHub Pages

 Project structure